arcaderepairman/simple-sinatra/ansible/README.md

      host further.
 Things like running the CIS Security Benchmarks.
 I ran out of time add this in, but would definitely be running this in a really situation.

   sinatra

     The one were it all happens... it downloads the simple-sinatra-app from git hub, sets up some directories runs bundler and creates a systemd service to start the server (rackup)...
 I would probably replace this role and the ruby role with a docker container to make deployment easier.

+  test

+    Test to see if sinatra is actually up and running on the localhost port and that NINX is proxying through to it.